chipsalliance/firrtl-spec/spec.md

 ### Extmodules with Known Layers

 Extmodules may be declared with known layers.
-A known layer modifier declares that the extmodule supports the known layers.
+A known layer modifier declares that the hardware backing an external module was built with certain (_known_) layers.
+It follows that:
-When a layer is enabled for the current circuit, it is also enabled for each extmodules which "knows" about that layer.
+1. when a layer is enabled for the current circuit, it is also enabled for each external module which "knows" about that layer, and
-When a layer is referenced in the interface of an extmodule (e.g., in the color of a probe type), that layer must be known.
+2. when a layer is referenced in the interface of an external modules (e.g., in the color of a probe type), that layer must be known.

 To declare an extmodule with known layers, use the `knownlayer`{.firrtl} keyword.
 The circuit below shows an extmodule with one layer known: